yanxurui/gorat/README.md

-# Trojan
+# GoRAT
-A remote access tool written in go.
+This is a [remote access trojan](https://www.fortinet.com/resources/cyberglossary/remote-access-trojan) toolset.

+* server side is written in go
+* client side is under development

 If a victim unintentionally executed the command below, I will have full control over his/her device via a reverse shell.